Odoo Implementation in Egypt: What Actually Happens, What It Costs, and How to Avoid the Traps

 Odoo Community: Free and open source.
 You get core modules but miss some advanced features like full accounting, marketing automation, and official support.

 Odoo Enterprise: Paid subscription.
-According to Odoo's official pricing, it starts at approximately $24.90 per user per month (billed annually) for the Standard plan.
-The Custom plan runs around $37.40 per user per month.
+According to Odoo's official pricing, it starts at approximately 1,200-1,500 EGP per user per month (billed annually) for the Standard plan.
+The Custom plan runs around 1,800-2,200 EGP per user per month.

 But here's what trips people up: You pay per user, per app.
 The more modules you activate, the higher the cost.
 Get clear on which modules you actually need before calculating.